 23th or 24th of Dec. of the Chinese Calendar is the day to sacrifice to the Stove Fairy and eat a type of sticky candy.

-In ancient Chinese culture, each family has a Stove Fairy, who on this day will go to the heaven and report everything happened in this family in the past year.
+In ancient Chinese culture, each family has a Stove Fairy, who on this day will go to heaven and report everything that happened in this family in the past year.

 So, the worship ceremony accompanied by beautiful firecrackers is to see off deities with respect, while the sticky candy can make them feel sweet and hard to open their mouths to say anything bad.

-24th or 25th of Dec. is to clean the entire house, while 25th to 29th of Dec. are to prepare or to shop for new clothes and food, get cut hair, etc.
+24th or 25th of Dec. is to clean the entire house, while 25th to 29th of Dec. is to prepare or to shop for new clothes and food, get cut hair, etc.